StetHD/tarifa-book/install/index.md

 npm install -g tarifa
 ```

-Some optional dependencies should failed depending on your OS
+Some optional dependencies may fail depending on your OS
 (like, cordova-deploy-windows-phone fails to install on linux or macosx).